stryker-mutator/mutation-testing-elements/packages/mutation-testing-metrics-scala/README.md

 ## mutation-testing-metrics-circe

-Circe transcodings are provided by the `mutation-testing-metrics-circe` library to work with JSON and you don't want the extra dependency on `circe-generic`.
+Circe transcodings are provided by the `mutation-testing-metrics-circe` library to work with JSON if you don't want the extra dependency on `circe-generic`.
 It has two dependencies: `circe-core` and `circe-parser`.

 ```scala
 libraryDependencies += "io.stryker-mutator" %% "mutation-testing-metrics-circe" % version